 In 2018, Patti LaBelle began appearing in recurring roles on the television series Daytime Divas, Greenleaf and Star.

-On July 2, 2019, Patti LaBelle was honored in Philadelphia with her own street name, Patti LaBelle Way, between Locust and Spruce Street.
+On July 2, 2019, Patti LaBelle was honored in Philadelphia with her very own street name Patti LaBelle Way between Locust and Spruce Street.

-In September 2020, Patti LaBelle participated in the American webcast series Verzuz, live from The Fillmore in Philadelphia, alongside Gladys Knight, with Dionne Warwick making a surprise appearance.
+In September 2020, Patti LaBelle participated in the American webcast series Verzuz, alongside Gladys Knight with a surprise appearance by Dionne Warwick, live from The Fillmore in Philadelphia.

 Mariah Carey is a highly acclaimed American singer-songwriter record producer...